-- Build Higher Underlayment Edges: Fold underlayment up against the wall two inches.
-After installing the flooring, excess underlayment will get cut to floor level.
+Fold the underlayment up against the wall two inches.
+After installing the flooring, cut excess underlayment down with a utility knife.

-- Fill Expansion Areas: Laminate flooring--wet or dry--always needs to have a perimeter zone around its edges.
+Be sure to fill the laminate's expansion areas.
+Laminate flooring always needs to have a perimeter zone around its edges.
 This is to allow for flooring and wall expansion and contraction.
 For flooring that you expect to get wet, this perimeter must be filled with silicone caulk.

-- Add Wall Molding If Appropriate: Molding has to be applied to the base of the shower pan or bathtub, and this area, too, must be filled with silicone caulk.
-Alternative to using molding, you can leave a 1/4-inch opening and fill that perimeter area with silicone caulk.
+Add wall molding if appropriate.
+Molding has to be applied to the base of the shower pan or bathtub, and this area, too, must be filled with silicone caulk.
+As an alternative to using molding, you can leave a 1/4-inch opening and fill that perimeter area with silicone caulk.